kaddome/kaddo-docs/epics/05_Delivery_details_request_endpoint.md

 ## Acceptance criteria

-### 1 - As an accepted e-commerce platform I request delivery details of a known user with delivery details
+### [pilot] 1 - As an accepted e-commerce platform I request delivery details of a known user with delivery details

 **Given** an existing hoozad user with facebook account *userA_fb* and delivery details *userA_delivery_details*
 **When** an accepted e-commerce platform requests the delivery details for a user with facebook account *userA_fb*